-Where permission for late submission has been granted by the Proctors (under clause (1) of para.
-16.8, page 45), no penalty will be imposed.
+Where permission for late submission has been granted by the Proctors (under part 14), no penalty will be imposed.

-Where permission for late submission has not been granted by the Proctors, but the Proctors have given leave for the candidate to remain in the exam (under clauses (3) and (4) of para.
-16.8), the Examiners may impose a penalty not exceeding the credit available for that piece of work.
+Where permission for late submission has not been granted by the Proctors, but the Proctors have given leave for the candidate to remain in the exam (under part 14), the Examiners may impose a penalty not exceeding the credit available for that piece of work.
 The Examiners should take into account such factors as:

-• the evidence forwarded to them by the Proctors and (insofar as the following matters are not dealt with by such evidence);

-- the degree of advantage gained by the extra time made available to the candidate relative to the time that was available to complete coursework by the original deadline; - the weight to be attached to the reason given, if any, for late submission.
+- the evidence forwarded to them by the Proctors and (insofar as the following matters are not dealt with by such evidence); - the degree of advantage gained by the extra time made available to the candidate relative to the time that was available to complete coursework by the original deadline; - the weight to be attached to the reason given, if any, for late submission.